 Joe and his wife Nancy and two children, Lauren and Joseph, have called East Tennessee home for almost 20 years.
 Joe is founder of 4D Imaging Systems Inc., a software company focused on developing and marketing visual decision support solutions for healthcare.
 Joe brings his experience in business and information technology to The Camp Koinonia Foundation in an effort to build awareness for the organization in the region and position it for long-term growth and preservation.

-After several years of supporting Camp Koinonia, Robbie has become one of the newest members elected to the board in 2009.
+After several years of supporting Camp Koinonia, Robbie became a member of the board in 2009.
 Raised in Speedwell, TN; Robbie and his wife Sonya have been residents of Knoxville, TN since 1991 along with their 3 children (Shaunna, Shannon, & Tyson).
 Robbie is the founder of Proffitt & Wilkes financial consulting Group of Wells Fargo Advisors, LLC.
-Robbie has been a financial advisor, assisting his clients reach their financial goals for over 25 years.
-In their free time, both Robbie and Sonya enjoy taking a scenic ride on their motorcycle, camping with friends and family, and most of all spending time with their 6 month old grandson Barrett.
+Robbie is a financial advisor.
+In their free time, both Robbie and Sonya enjoy taking a scenic ride on their motorcycle, camping with friends and family, and most of all spending time with their two grandsons, Barrett and Dylan.

 Andrea is a single mother of two beautiful children and is Vice President/General Counsel of a mid-size corporation.